-Renovating our existing building stock is essential if we’re to meet the built environment’s decarbonisation targets of net zero carbon by 2050.
+Renovating stranded assets is essential if we’re to meet the built environment’s decarbonisation targets of net zero carbon by 2050.
 To achieve this, we need to retrofit 20 per cent of existing building stock with a zero carbon framework and achieve an annual deep renovation rate of over 2 per cent, immediately.

 They’ve also saved months of disruptive construction, reduced waste and air pollution and avoided hundreds of thousands of dollars of lost income during the time taken to demolish and rebuild.

 While the carbon and financial argument for repurposing buildings is strong, these aren’t the only drivers.
-Adaptive reuse breathes new life into empty offices, creates spaces that meet current workplace expectations, offers housing in areas where supply is short and revitalises communities.
+Lifting an asset from brown to green breathes new life into empty offices, creates spaces that meet current workplace expectations, offers housing in areas where supply is short and revitalises communities.

 Repurposing a tired building isn’t an easy task.
 It takes the right building, knowledge, process and plan.
 We don’t have all the answers, but we do have a tried and tested process that takes us in the right direction.